gottschalkironhack/wizweb/README.md

 # wizweb
 A platform to share knowledge and promote your profession

-SECOND FINAL PROJECT AT IRONHACK BOOTCAMP ( MONGODB, NODE.JS )
+Second final project at Ironhack Bootcamp ( MONGODB, NODE.JS )

-PLEASE SEE THE PLATFORM HERE:
+Please see the platform here:

 https://wizweb.herokuapp.com/